soundbloom/soundbloom.github.io/_tabs/about.md

 - **Digital Distribution**: Getting your music on all major streaming platforms and digital stores
 - **Rights Management**: Helping you secure proper licensing for covers and samples
 - **Analytics**: Providing insights into how your music performs across platforms
-- **Support**: Offering guidance throughout the distribution process
+- **Dedicated Support**: Offering guidance throughout the distribution process

 ## Our Mission

 We believe every artist deserves the opportunity to reach their audience, regardless of their experience level or budget.
 That's why we've built a distribution service that's both powerful and accessible, with clear guidelines and straightforward processes.

-## Why Artists Choose SoundBloom
+## Why Artists & Labels Choose SoundBloom

 - **Transparent Process**: No hidden fees or confusing terms
 - **Quality Standards**: We maintain high standards to protect your music and reputation